eestefan/CIM-640/HW/Final/readme.md

 The Sounds Around Me

 My project, The Sounds Around Me, is an educational flipbook for small children ages 3-5.
 It includes animal drawings with sounds to help children experience and learn animals and their sounds in the child's surrounding and outside environment.
-Ideally this would be a tablet and mobile app for easy access.
+Ideally this would be a tablet and mobile app for easy accessibility.

 All illustrations are drawn by me, Elizabeth Estefan.